nus-cs2113-AY2425S1/ip/docs/README.md

     eg. In `deadline TASK_DESCRIPTION by DEADLINE_TIME`, you must provide the `DEADLINE_TIME` parameter as such, `05-10-2024 1400`, for 5 October 2024 2:00 PM.

-- Date adjustments will automatically be made for invalid inputs from 29 to 31
+- Date adjustments to the last date of the month will automatically be made for invalid inputs from 29 to 31

     eg. February dates (29, 30, or 31) will be set to the last valid date of February.